 For group protection schemes, the free cover limit is essentially the amount of cover that each individual scheme member can have before any medical evidence (underwriting) is required.

-For example, a life insurance scheme covering 50 people may have a free cover level of £750,000, which means that only members who have a level of cover over £750,000 would need to complete a medical questionnaire for underwriting.
+For example, a Group Life Insurance scheme covering 50 people may have a free cover level of £750,000.
+This means that only members who have cover of more than £750,000 would need to complete medical underwriting.

-If someone has cover in excess of the FCL the insurer will collect health information on that employee and determine if they are able to accept that employee on ‘standard terms’ (i.e. with normal premiums and no policy exclusions).
+If someone has cover in excess of the FCL the insurer will collect health information on that employee.
+This is to determine if the insurer is able to accept that employee on ‘standard terms’ (i.e. with normal premiums and no policy exclusions).

 For someone with pre-existing conditions the insurer may still look to cover them, they will either place a medical exclusion for the condition or more commonly apply an increase in the rate for the benefit over the Free Cover Limit this is known as a loading.

 If due to the outcome of the medical underwriting the insurer declines, the individual will still be covered up to the Free Cover Limit.